MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

 Only model running time (elapsed time) is considered for these cost calculations.
 Application installation time isn't considered.
 The calculations are indicative of your potential results.
 The actual cost depends on the size of the model.
 You can use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs for your configuration.

 The following tables provide elapsed time in hours.
-To compute the total cost, multiply by the [Azure VM hourly costs for Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/).
+To compute the total cost, multiply the hours by the [Azure VM hourly costs for Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/).

-### Single node configuration: HBv3-series and HBv4-series VM and NC A100 v4-series
+### Single-node configuration: HBv3-series and HBv4-series VM and NC A100 v4-series

 |VM size| Number of vCPUs and GPUs | Total elapsed time (hours) |
 |---|---|---|